THE WATCH OF THE DEEP

 The Ringlock system is based on three superposed elements:

-a high-performance nitrogen-alloyed steel ring, positioned inside the middle case of the watch between the crystal and the case back, which withstands the water pressure;
+• a high-performance compression ring, positioned inside the middle case of the watch between the crystal and the case back, which alone bears the pressure exerted by the water – this ring is made of nitrogen-alloyed steel on Oystersteel versions of the watch and of high-tech blue ceramic on the version in 18 ct yellow gold;

-a case back made from RLX titanium – which, on this watch, is held tight against the high-performance ring by a screw-down Oystersteel ring.
+• a case back in RLX titanium – which, on this watch, is held tight against the compression ring by a screw-down ring made of either Oystersteel or 18 ct yellow gold, depending on the version.

 STRINGENT WATERPROOFNESS TESTS